bobbylight/RText/README.md

 `gradle.properties`.

-Note this gradle task runs `jlink` directly and uses `launch4j` rather than using `jpackage` directly since our app needs loose file and `jpackage` seems to require all files being wrapped into the generated .exe.
+Note this gradle task runs `jlink` directly and uses `launch4j` rather than using `jpackage` directly since our app needs loose files and `jpackage` seems to require all files being wrapped into the generated .exe.
 This is different than our OS X app task (discussed below) which uses `jpackage`.